 This is a loose-fitting top originating in northern Ghana, with similar styles worn in many areas of West Africa.
-It is called fugu, or batakari, among other names in Ghana, and is generally made from hand-woven strips of fabric (such as kente or aso-oke) with wedge-shaped godets inserted below the chest to give it a flared shape.
+It is called fugu, or batakari, among other names in Ghana, and is generally made from narrow hand-woven strips of fabric called daboya (similar to kente and aso-oke) with wedge-shaped godets inserted below the chest to give it a flared shape.

 This pattern is great for fabric artists, weavers, and fabric lovers.
 Almost any fabric will do, from your own woven strips to regular yardage – just tear or cut it into strips and sew the strips together.